Soufiko (Greek Ratatouille - Stovetop)

 - 1 onion, chopped

-- 1 small green bell pepper, cut into squares
+- 1 small green, red, orange, or yellow bell pepper, cut into squares

 - 1 garlic clove, crushed